CodingMinds/world_simulator/Readme.md

 #### socket_demo.sci

 A short Scilab program which connects to the server and let user interact with the world.

 #### random_agent.py

 A simple demo of a random acting agent which terminates if the food is found.
 The amount of attempts will be printed to stdout.

+#### guest_ui.php

+A simple demo of a php UI to show interested users what's going on.
+Uses the ctrl port to get the whole environment.

 ## Protocol DRAFT

 #### Sever